easytarget/PrintPy2040/README.md

 There is no PCB needed for this, the circuit should be wired + soldered directly in-place (this is fiddly, but possible)

 ## Connection
 Take care with wiring this, it is important that the 5V supply does not contact the (3v3) TX/RX lines!
-The connector allows the plug to be reversed to revers TX/RX lines safely.
+The connector allows the plug to be reversed to swap TX/RX lines quickly and safely.

 ## Alternate connections/deployments
 ### RP2040 I2C pins